vd-sh/pcb-nfc-card/README.md

 This project is an open-source, hardware-level **PCB NFC card** designed around a custom 13.56MHz copper antenna loop.
 Instead of a standard plastic sticker enclosure, the circuit board serves as both the structural body and the high-frequency wireless receiver.
 It features a high-contrast matte black solder mask paired with exposed silver-plated component pads for a raw, industrial hardware aesthetic.

 ## What is its function?
 The card operates as a passive **Near Field Communication (NFC) transponder**.
 When brought within proximity of an active NFC reader (such as a smartphone or dedicated scanner), the integrated copper coil harvests electromagnetic energy over the air to power the onboard IC.
-Once energized, the chip modulates the field to wirelessly transmit its stored data payload—enabling data transfers, automated logic triggering, or wireless access authentication without requiring an onboard battery.
+Once energized, the chip modulates the field to wirelessly transmit its stored data payload-enabling data transfers, automated logic triggering, or wireless access authentication without requiring an onboard battery.

 ## Fabrication specs